 If you love boats, then you won’t want to miss out on the oldest and largest holiday boat parade on San Francisco Bay.

 It’s a fantastic parade of more than 60 colorfully illuminated boats that sail along the coastline near Fisherman’s Wharf.
 For the best views, head to Pier 39 or Aquatic Park.

-Getting in: admission to the Holiday Boat Parade is free.
+Getting in: Admission to the Lighted Boat Parade is free.

 Where: San Francisco Zoo